levinbaenninger-school/m117/README.md

 # Module 117

-This repository is a documentation of the module 117 from professional school.
+This repository is a documentation of the module 117 from vocational school.
 It's all about network technology.

+## Documentation

+- Creating a network
+- Access rights
+- Persmissions